Dnomyar/git/README.md

 # Git implementation
+Implementation of a subset of git features

 ## Objectives

-Main objective: having an interoperable git implementation with a subset of the features of git

-Secondary objectives:
 - Learn how git works in depth
 - Try Scala3
 - Work with hexagonal architecture
-- Have a rich domain model
+- Try to integrate practices and patterns from DDD
+- (double loop) TDD approach

 ## Chapters